 About Sitting Pugs

-I love movies, football, and movies about football.
-This blog grew out of my desire to continue writing about football movies beyond what I had done for my Master’s Thesis on the sport in television and cinema.
+I started this blog out of my desire to continue writing about football movies beyond what I had done for my Master’s Thesis on the football in television and cinema.
+Over time, it has shifted from primarily sports movies to movies in general, fiction, cultural criticism, military history, and pondering the human condition.

-I’ve grown quite partial to the Dallas Cowboys, the Pittsburgh Steelers, and of course, the Atlanta Falcons (they’re local; it was during a Falcons game in late October 2006 that I realized I was truly a football fan).
-I can’t say if i prefer the college game or the professional game.
-I would very much like to attend a football game, but securing tickets is not as simple as buying concert tickets.
+I’ve grown quite partial to the Dallas Cowboys*, the Pittsburgh Steelers**, the Philadelphia Eagles***, and of course, the Atlanta Falcons (they’re local; it was during a Falcons game in late October 2006 that I realized I was truly a football fan).
+I can’t say if I prefer the college game or the professional game.
 My alma mater has no football program, so I can’t go there.
 Georgia Tech, however, does have a football team.
 They can certainly be an option.
-Too bad I don’t know anyone who can get me a non-student ticket.

 I am all about sharing and spreading the love for sports and cinema.
 I am not, however, a supporter of textual xeroxing without proper acknowledgment.
-If you would like to use any of the content from this blog for any reason, please provide a link to the entry you are referencing OR a simple credit of “Sittingpugs.wordpress.com” and send me an email regarding the context in which you will be quoting or paraphrasing my words.
+If you would like to use any of the content from this blog for any reason, please provide a link to the entry you are referencing OR a simple credit of “Sittingpugs.wordpress.com”.

 ^!^